aueb-wim/ehr-mapping-design-template/README.md

  This port may change in the configuration.
 Please edit `docker-compose.yml` and `build_postgres.sh` script if you want to change the default port.

-## Instructions
+## Setup and sample data preparation

+1. Clone this repo

-1. We create a docker container with the name `demo_postgres` with the 3 databases which are needed by EHR DataFactory pipeline.
+2. Execute the `build_postgres.sh` script to create a docker container with the name `demo_postgres` with the 3 databases which are needed by EHR DataFactory pipeline.
 These databases are:

 - mipmap
 - i2b2_capture
 - i2b2_harmonized

-To create this postgres container run:

 ```shell
 sh build_postgres.sh